40 Clever Ways to Repurpose Old Kitchen Items

 Photo of two pumpkins made from four copper jello tins on a wood table. pumkins are decorated with fall faux leaves and a wine cork for a stem.

-36. Plastic Tumblers Made Into A Silverware Caddy
+32. Plastic Tumblers Silverware Caddy

 Use an extra paper towel holder and plastic drinking cups to make this quick and easy silverware caddy!

-I found this metal paper towel holder and the three plastic tumblers at Dollar Tree but you may already have these items on hand and ready to upcycle.
+I found this metal paper towel holder and the three plastic tumblers at Dollar Tree, but you may already have these items on hand and ready to upcycle.

 This versatile caddy works well to serve up silverware for a dinner party, as a caddy for the picnic table, or to keep on your counter to hold cooking utensils.
 Check out the full tutorial here –> Easy DIY Silverware Caddy.